blockprotocol/blockprotocol/rfcs/text/0428-extending-types.md

 - How do we ensure that `Employee` instances can, in fact, be used in place of `Person` entities in practice?
 - Do multiple super-types impose constraints on extending types?
 - How does having `additionalProperties` in existing schemas influence extended types?
-  - If we specify `{ "additionalProperties": false }` in a type, using conventional JSON Schema `allOf`, composition is not possible.
 - How do we define extended types within the BP Type System?

 ## Subtyping